oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

-Clients in possession of a client secret, sometimes known as a client password, MAY use the HTTP Basic authentication scheme as defined in {{RFC7235}} to authenticate with the authorization server.
+Clients in possession of a client secret, sometimes known as a client password, MAY use the HTTP Basic authentication scheme as defined in {{Section 11 of RFC9110}} to authenticate with the authorization server.
 The client identifier is encoded using the `application/x-www-form-urlencoded` encoding algorithm per Appendix B, and the encoded value is used as the username; the client